US STOCKS-Wall St ends up on earnings, rebound in high-growth shares

 The Fed’s two-day policy meeting began on Tuesday, with the central bank expected to again scale back its monthly bond purchase program.
 Investors will also be eager to get any guidance on when it might raise interest rates.

 Data suggested the economy continued to gain momentum after the winter lull.
 U.S. consumer confidence dipped in April but remained near a six-year high, while home prices rose in February.
-(Additional reporting by Angela Moon; Editing by Bernadette Baum and Nick Zieminski)
+(Editing by Bernadette Baum and Nick Zieminski)